 Returner students who attend the 3-week session will receive $150.00 off of their tuition cost.

 Returner students who attend the 6-week session will receive $300.00 off of their tuition cost.

 POINT PARK STUDENTS:

 Current Point Park students who auditioned for and have been accepted into the Conservatory of Performing Arts are automatically accepted into the International Summer Dance Program.
 That includes both Dance and Theatre majors.

 Current Point Park students receive 50% off tuition (room and board is not included).
 Accepted students do not have to audition for this program unless they are interested in receiving additional scholarship funds.
 This benefit is also available to incoming accepted freshman students who are academically AND artistically admitted to the incoming undergraduate class.
-A deposit must be made to take advantage of this benefit.
+A deposit to Admissions must be made to take advantage of this benefit.

 For more information and requirements for U.S. entry, please visit the Travel.State.Gov. webpage.
-Please reach out to the Department to discuss your unique situation 1-on-1.

 International students should reach out to firstname.lastname@example.org prior to making any payments via CampDoc.
 An additional form needs to be completed in lieu of different monetary values (i.e. Pesos vs. USD)

 All auditions will be by video submission for the 2022 summer season.

 To access our video audition portal, please visit: https://app.getacceptd.com/pointparksummer